-- 1. Select the Microsoft Store app on your desktop or enter Microsoft Store in the taskbar search box. - 2.
+- Select the Microsoft Store app on your desktop or select the Search icon in the taskbar, and then type Microsoft Store in the search box. - 2.
 Enter HP PC Hardware Diagnostics Windows in the Microsoft Store search box. - 3.
 Follow the on-screen directions.